Swedes love nature

 National park status is the strongest protection you can give to valuable nature to preserve it for future generations.
 However, creating nature reserves is the most common way to protect nature, making up 84 per cent of Sweden’s protected area.
 Each nature reserve has a specific purpose, with its own set of rules and regulations.

-In 2012, more than 80 per cent of Swedes lived within 5 kilometres of a national park, nature reserve or other nature conservation site.
+More than 80 per cent of Swedes live within 5 kilometres of a national park, nature reserve or other nature conservation site.

 With less than 3 per cent of Sweden’s land developed or built up and 69 per cent of it consisting of forests, the Swedish Environmental Protection Agency has a lot of land to choose from for their future preservation projects.